IIf we are growing we are always going to be outside our comfort zone. —John Maxwell

 Personally, I’m reading more epic fantasy novels and going back to re-read some of my favorite comic books to even out the personal development books I’ve read over the last five years.

 If you hate reading, try Audible.
-When you’re stuck in traffic or going for a run, be productive and listen to audio books to learn something new.
-You have no excuses.
+When you’re stuck in traffic, cleaning your home or going for a run, be productive and listen to audio books to learn something new.
+No excuses.

 LEARN INTERESTING, NEW-TO-YOU SKILLS